-Small, easy to carry and something that carries the essence of the place is a good Rishikesh Souvenir to pick.
+Small, easy to carry and something that carries the essence of the place is a good souvenir to pick.
 If you are a Shaivite you can look for similarly shaped crystals – they are called Sphatik Lingas.
 Sphatik means crystal and linga is the representation of Shiva.

 Pickles & Murabba

 In Uttarakhand they say that – Plants feed everywhere, but plants of Uttarakhand heal.
 No wonder it is home to traditional Ayurveda treatments.
-Walking around the streets of Haridwar, you can still find Vedshalas and small scale units preparing Ayurvedic medicines in traditional styles.
-It is advisable to take medicines only after consulting an expert but you can pick up common herbs from the shops in Haridwar.
+Walking around the streets, you can still find Vedshalas and small-scale units preparing Ayurvedic medicines in traditional styles.
+It is advisable to take medicines only after consulting an expert but you can pick up common herbs from the shops in the holy town.

 You can also pick up the potted plants that are available at nurseries and at some ashrams that promote bio-diversity like Gayatri Parivar.

 Two main fruits native to Uttarakhand are Bel and Buransh.
 Now, both are seasonal fruits.
 If you visit in the season, you can have them fresh.
 To bring back home, pick up the squash bottles of both these that are available in many stores in the city.
 At Dhanaulti, I even found the pickled Buransh or Rhododendron flowers.